oneredchen/llm_experiments/incidentNotebook/README.md

 ## Development

 -   **Package Management**: All Python dependencies are managed with `uv` and defined in `pyproject.toml`.
 -   **Agentic Workflow**: The core extraction logic is a stateful graph built with LangGraph.
-See `utils/agents.py` to understand the multi-agent system.
+The workflow begins with a parallel triage process to check for host and network IOCs.
+Each extractor then enters a refinement loop where an evaluator agent reviews the output and provides feedback, allowing the extractor to improve the results over a maximum of three iterations.
+See `utils/ioc_extraction_workflow.py` to understand the multi-agent system.
 -   **Database**: The schema is defined in `utils/database.py`.
 Any changes to the database models should be made there.
 -   **Logging**: The application uses the standard Python `logging` module.
 Logs are output to the console and to `incident_notebook.log`.